How to Keep Bees Away From Hummingbird Feeders

 If you are lucky, the problem will only be temporary (a few weeks).
 Returning rain and the resulting nectar-rich flowers will cause the bees to return to the field – they prefer natural food sources.

 The best way to keep bees from taking over your hummingbird feeder is to stop it before it starts.
-It is much easier to prevent the problem-than fix it.
-Once they get tuned into a food location, it can be difficult to stop the behavior.
+It is much easier to prevent this problem than to convince bees to leave once they discover an easy food source.

 Feeders are available in a wide variety of beautiful colors and forms.
 The problem is – they make it very easy for bees and wasps (both sugar lovers) to access the food.